brain-score/language/SCORING_FLOW.md

    - Generates `metadata.yml` using domain-specific metadata generators
    - Extracts model/benchmark information automatically
    - Creates metadata file in plugin directory
-   - Stages the file for commit
+   - Stages and commits the file immediately
+   - Pushes commit to PR branch using PAT
-3. **Note:** Files are staged but not committed here - commit happens in the unified commit job
+3. **Note:** Files are committed and pushed directly in this job - workflow terminates after push
+4. The commit triggers a `synchronize` event, which starts the orchestrator workflow

 **Metadata Generation:**
 - For models: Uses `ModelMetadataGenerator` to extract: